balub/Magic-Ball-App/README.md

 A simple app made from Flutter, that displays a magic ball to help you make a decision.

 ## How to Use the App
-    *Have a question you can't figure out the answer too *Open the app
+    --Have a question you can't figure out the answer too --Open the app
-    *Press the Magic Ball
+    --Press the Magic Ball
-    *Be happy with your recieved answer
+    --Be happy with your recieved answer

 ## Screenshots
 [<img src = "https://i.imgur.com/hpjdIe9.jpg" width=250>](https://i.imgur.com/hpjdIe9.jpg)